wu-software-lab/PedalogicalDocs/docs/index.md

 ---

 Having trouble?
-Create an issue or reach out to the team through GitHub.
+Reach out to the team through Discord.

-Happy coding!